ohmcpatel/Therapute-Backend/README.md

 **2. Run the Application:**
 - Start the backend server by running: python app.py.

-Once you have completed these steps, please return to the following link to launch the frotnend: https://github.com/ohmcpatel/Therapute-Google-Solution-Challenge/tree/Production
+Once you have completed these steps, please return to the following link to launch the frontend: https://github.com/ohmcpatel/Therapute-Google-Solution-Challenge/tree/Production